Personal loan for debt consolidation

 When you take out a debt consolidation loan, you typically borrow enough to pay off your debt.
 Then, you use those funds to pay off your different accounts.
 (Some personal loan lenders will send funds directly to your creditors, and may even give you a rate discount for doing so.)
 In essence, you replace multiple debts with one single debt, and one monthly payment.
 Note that you can use a personal loan to refinance credit card debt and other debt as well.
 In other words, you don't need to have multiple credit card or debt balances to benefit from using a personal loan to pay off debt.

 A personal loan for debt consolidation is typically an unsecured loan, meaning it's not backed by collateral, like your home or car.
-Most personal loans have a fixed APR and equal monthly payments for a set repayment term.
+Most personal loans have a fixed rate and equal monthly payments for a set repayment term.
 Repayment terms often range from one to seven years, and loan amounts from $600 to over $50,000, depending on the lender and your credit profile and income.
 Personal loans are available from banks, online lenders, and credit unions.

 Personal loans tend to have higher APRs than secured loans like a home equity loan (but lower APRs than credit cards, on average).
 On the flipside, they're typically faster to get (a few days versus a month or more), and you don't put your home or other collateral at risk if you miss payments.

 Instead of using a personal loan or home equity loan, you could use a balance transfer credit card to consolidate debt.
 Some cards offer a 0% APR for a promotional period that often lasts from six to 21 months.
+However, these cards typically come with fees equal to between 3% and 5% of the balance transferred.

 Pros and cons of debt consolidation